 In contrast to the fairy tale worlds he drew, Rackham led a fairly conventional life.
 He was a Luddite and a family man, by all accounts happily married to his wife, Edyth, whose own paintings were well recognized in her time.
 Their studios were next to each other, and some credit her with helping him introduce color to his work.

 His particular working method is described in Fred Gettings' 1975 biography, Arthur Rackham:

-"Rackham would begin his pictures by sketching carefully with a soft pencil the broad outlines of the composition either working on card, or on a good quality, slightly textured, paper mounted on card… into this he would work he would work his figures or emotive points of interest. this method of working– from established mass to to details within the mass– remained with Rackham throughout his life."
+"Rackham would begin his pictures by sketching carefully with a soft pencil the broad outlines of the composition either working on card, or on a good quality, slightly textured, paper mounted on card… into this he would work his figures or emotive points of interest.
+This method of working– from established mass to to details within the mass– remained with Rackham throughout his life."